linnalab/qclus/README.md

 ## Quickstart guide

 Below is a quickstart workflow for QClus.
 Please see the tutorials/tutorial.ipynb notebook for a more thorough guide on how to run the QClus algorithm.

+QClus requires two files to run: a Cell Ranger generated filtered count matrix and a Velocyto generated loom file.

+Detailed instructions on how to generate the loom file can be found in the [Velocyto documentation](http://velocyto.org/velocyto.py/tutorial/cli.html#running-velocyto-on-10x-data).

 ```python